27 August 2020

 So, at 60% plantain (proportion of 0.6), the proportion allocated to urine will be 80% (1-0.6/3) of the existing proportion.

 The Nitrogen load of a urine patch currently used in the urine patch model is 750 kg N/ha.
 FRNL research identified that where animals are fed plantain, this should be set to 750-(PP*500), Where PP is the proportion of plantain in the diet.

 Proportion of plantain in the diet (PP)

 Where animals are grazing a pastoral block that contains plantain, the percentage of plantain in the pasture for that block can be entered by the user.
-The calculation of the percentage of plantain in the diet needs to consider the pasture proportion and any supplements fed to animals as well.
+OverseerFM then calculates the percentage of plantain in the diet, based on the proportion of pasture and supplements fed to the animals..

 Where supplements are harvested from a block that has plantain and it is fed directly to the animals (Direct Feeding category type for the supplement) it is assumed that the effects of the plantain are consistent with grazing and so PP is calculated for this type of supplementary feed.

 The FRNL research did not find an effect on urine N concentration or partitioning from silage.
 As such, no PP is calculated for supplements containing plantain that are stored (silage).
 Further research is identified to test this current thinking.

 To implement these findings in OverseerFM we have made the following changes.